willfurnass/sheffield_hpc/hpc/what-is-hpc.rst

     computing power/resources in a way that delivers much higher performance / resource than one could get out of a typical desktop computer.

-In practice, the term "HPC" is difficult to define as it is like defining the word "aircraft".
-It is difficult to capture the wide variety of aircraft and their characteristics in one concise and simple definition.
+In practice, the term "HPC" is difficult to define well in one concise and simple definition due to the varied characteristics of the many software and hardware combinations which constitutes HPC.

 It should also be noted that HPC is usually used to mean either “high performance computing” or “high performance computer” which is usually clear from the context of its use.

+Users of high performance computing will typically dispatch their workloads to a HPC cluster which is a large computer aggregrated from many smaller computers.
-High performance computing workloads are usually dispatched to HPC clusters but this is not exclusive as it is possible to run these kinds of workloads on other platforms, e.g. dedicated high performance workstations.
+It should be noted however that using a HPC cluster is not the only way run these kinds of workloads as other platforms can be used, e.g. dedicated high performance workstations.

 ------